July 4th promo10-year warranty

 02The build

 A BenchK is built the other way around.
-The side rails are one piece of powder-coated structural steel— not hollow tube bolted into brackets — so there’s nothing to flex or work loose under load.
-The rungs are solid European beech, oval-profiled to sit comfortably in the hand and hand-finished and oiled so they wear in rather than out.
+The side rails are laser-cut, powder-coated structural steel— 40×50 mm, 2 mm wall — so there’s nothing to flex or work loose under load.
+The rungs are solid European beech, oval-profiled to sit comfortably in the hand and hand-oiled three times so they wear in rather than out.

 That’s the difference you feel the first time you hang from one: a budget ladder tells you it’s taking your weight; a BenchK simply does, silently, the way a well-made staircase does.
 It’s rated for a 330 lb (150 kg) user and certified to the European safety standards PN-EN 12346 and PN-EN 913— numbers an unrated import simply can’t put on the table.